fulcrologic/fulcro/docs/vsom-next.md

 If you've tried stock Om Next, you probably found out pretty quickly that there are a lot of things you have to figure out, plug in, and set up before you actually have something working as a full-stack app with complete features.
-The primary difference is that Fulcro makes a lot of these choices for you so that you can work on what you care about: your features!
+The primary difference is that Fulcro makes a lot of these choices for you so that you can work on what you care about: your software!

 ## TL;DR